glide-browser/glide/src/glide/docs/contributing.md

 > There are lots of arguments you can pass here, run `pnpm launch --help` for the full list.

 ## Editor setup

+### Pre-push hook

+Glide has a pre-push hook that will run many of the lints for you automatically before each `git push`.
+To set it up, run `ln -s ../../scripts/pre-push.sh .git/hooks/pre-push`.

 ### Linting